frnikho/Area/documentation/SERVICES.md

 And activate Public Distribution

-Now create a '.env' or fill your own and add:
+Now create a '.env' or fill your own at root of server directory like example.env and add:

 ```
 SLACK_BOT_TOKEN=xoxb-29650***********